msszczep/szcz-dot-org/README.md

 lein ring server
 `

-To upload the files to the server, run the rsync.sh script from the command line.
-Note: You will get prompted for a password _twice_.
+To upload the files to the server, run the `rsync.sh` script from the command line.